CapReg/capitalregiongames/src/posts/2021-09-13-hello-world.md

 ---

 ::: callout-yellow
-Hello and welcome to Capital Region Games.
-Hopefully this place will provide you with information on where to go to play various types of games.
+Hello and welcome to Albany Chess.
+Hopefully this place will provide you with information on chess in the Capital Region.

 If you have places to add, information on existing places on here and/or site suggestions; you are welcome to do so in several ways:

 email: rbrittbus@gmail.com
 Github: [Github Issues](https://github.com/CapReg/capitalregiongames/issues).
-This is more for corrections or if there is an update you would like made
+This is more for (code) corrections or if there is an update you would like made.
+You will need to have a Github account.

 ### Contributing

-Currently there is no online CMS so adding places will require knowledge of Github and MarkDown.
-I hope to resolve this in the next several months.
+Currently there is no online CMS so contributing will require knowledge of Github and MarkDown (or alternatively you can email me).
+I probably will not ever resolve this.
 :::

 This site was born out of a desire to know where one could play Chess.
 The site I discovered July of this year (ENYCA) was taken down and [518Games](http://518games.com/) had not been updated since 2008.
 [518Games](http://518games.com/) though was so well curated and organized.
 I hope this site is half as organized as that one.